RedHenDev/vibe/README.md

 -feature view other players (must include ability to view VR client)

 -feature jump with space (menu some other button - Enter?)

+-feature sensitivity to gradients -- for sliding and climb-labour